-Welcome to the September 2019 edition of EASeNews, the free news publication dedicated to FDA regulated industries.
+Welcome to the October issue of EASeNews, the free newsletter for industries regulated by FDA.

-Thank you for your interest in EAS and as always please feel free to contact me if you have any questions or if EAS can be of assistance.
+Thank you as always for your interest in EAS and please reach out to me with any questions.